0xphen/0xphen/README.md

 I'm a Master's student in Robotics with a passion for building high-performance, low-level systems.
 My expertise lies in modern C++ and Rust, and I'm currently focused on:

-* **Robotics & State Estimation:** Focused on mobile robotics, Autonomous Systems, control theory, and computer vision.
+* **Robotics:** Focused on mobile robotics, Autonomous Systems, control theory, and computer vision.
 * **Systems Programming:** Building efficient, reliable, and scalable low-level software.

 ---